How to Use Our Courses

 - The next day, watch the video again.
 This will ensure that the skills learned are retained.

 Because you can watch the videos on any online mobile device (such as an iPad or Android tablet device) it is possible to do the recap anywhere (for example when travelling to and from work).
-Lessons that have subtitles can even be viewed in noisy environments (or in those where silence must be maintained).
+All lessons have subtitles making it possible to view them in noisy environments (or in those where silence must be maintained).

 At the end of each session